FireflyMigration/VersionUpdate/README.md

 Notice:
 - If no path is specified, make sure to run the utility from the Dotnet folder
 - If no version is specified, the utility will only increment the revision.

+## what is it good for
+It helps align the source code and the built dlls and exe files.
+When you build your code, this version is embeded to the file, and can be viewed in it's `properties` tab.
+We recommend that before you run `buildRelease.bat` you'll use ths utility to update the version for your source code, and commit to the version control tool.

+Later when you'll want to find the source code for a specific version, you'll be able to trace back from the properties tab of the dll to the actual commit that it was built on.